IGSN/igsn.github.io/overview.md

 Tagging IGSNs in manuscripts in this way allows publishers to automatically link samples identified by IGSN to their respective descriptive pages on the web.
 See also <http://www.geosamples.org/news/tag> for more information about journals using IGSN.

+## Create Catalogues and Community Portals ##

+There are many things you would like to know about a sample (i.e. metadata) and there is no "one size fits all" solution to this question.
+The metadata elements that matter will depend very much on the [community of practice](../communities) that wants to share metadata and sample catalogues.
+This is why IGSN uses the Open Archival Initiative Protocol for Metadata Harvesting [(OAI-PMH)](https://en.wikipedia.org/wiki/Protocol_for_Metadata_Harvesting) for sharing sample catalogues.
+These catalogues can be harvested and compiled into new catalogues and [community portals](../communities).

+Find out more in the documentation of [IGSN OAI-PMH services](../oai)

 ## Set up a service for IGSN registration ##